The early birds catch the slugs.

 It’s best to start when there is still a hard frost because snails and their eggs are relatively resistant to cold weather.

-Temperatures up to 14 degrees Fahrenheit (minus 10 degrees Celsius) are no problem for resilient slugs like the Spanish slug.
+Temperatures up to 14 degrees Fahrenheit (ca. -10 °C) are no problem for resilient slugs like the Spanish slug.

 Most snails and slugs will only die if it’s very frosty for a long period of time.